Zaid-Jarrar/reading-notes/401-reading-notes/Read-Class03.md

 ### Summing Up

-After seeing the difference between syntax errors and exceptions, you learned about various ways to raise, catch, and handle exceptions in Python.
-In this article, you saw the following options:
+After seeing the difference between syntax errors and exceptions, i have learned about how  to raise, catch, and handle exceptions in Python, such as:

 - raise allows you to throw an exception at any time.
 - assert enables you to verify if a certain condition is met and throw an exception if it isn’t.